 First, Intent can be demonstrated by the quantity and value of the drug.
 The larger the quantity the better the argument that it was not for personal use.
 Additional factors include whether or not you were found with paraphernalia.
 Certain drug paraphernalia can suggest delivery of the drug was taking place.
 Furthermore, if you make any statements that suggest you were intending to distribute the drug you could be charged with possession with intent to deliver.
 Similar to possession of a controlled substance, the penalties will vary depending on the substance and quantity you are found with.

-Anderson & O’Connell, S.C. practices criminal defense in Dane County and the rest of Southern Wisconsin.
-We have the experience needed to fight possession with intent cases.
+Anderson & O'Connell, S.C. practices criminal defense in Dane County and the rest of Southern Wisconsin.
+We have the experience needed to fight possession with intent to deliver cases.
 Our attorneys know the law and the courts.
-If you are looking for a Dane County, WI possession with intent attorney contact us today.
+If you are looking for a top rated Wisconsin possession with intent to deliver attorney contact us today.
+We can help.

 What the State must prove to convict you of possession with intent to deliver